 You can listen to four audio samples from the piece – Fannie’s “I Question America” solo; a scene between Fannie and her husband, Pap, “We Lost Dorothy“; a scene where Fannie speaks to the delegates from the Mississippi Freedom Party, “The Delegates Meet“; and a scene where the delegates sing of their determination to stand together, “We Do Not Accept.”

-WomenArts is currently working with Mary Watkins to raise funds for the East Coast Premiere of a new version which will be performed by the 60-piece Mount Holyoke Symphony Orchestra at Mount Holyoke College in South Hadley, MA in April 2014, and the Southern Premiere at Morehouse College in Atlanta, GA in February 2015.
-We welcome inquiries from other professional companies or schools that are interested in producing “Dark River: The Fannie Lou Hamer Story” with a full orchestra.
+WomenArts is currently working with Mary Watkins to find additional venues for this piece.
+We welcome inquiries from other professional companies or schools that are interested in producing “Dark River: The Fannie Lou Hamer Story”.